BJP urges EC for more forces in Bhabanipur, accuses Mamata Banerjee of misuse of state machinery | Politics

 ALSO READ

+Bengal post-poll violence: CBI files three more FIRs, total 31 cases registered

-(Eds: correction in text) West Bengal govt appoints Manoj Malaviya as interim director general of police: Official.
+Bengal govt appoints Manoj Malaviya as new director general and inspector general of police.

+TN DMK MLA's son among 7 killed in car mishap in Bengaluru